4,500 jobs, skills opportunities to be created for social services and early childhood sectors

 INCLUSIVE SOCIETY

-For persons with disabilities, MSF and SG Enable aim to create 1,200 employment, traineeship and skills upgrading opportunities.
+For people with disabilities, MSF and SG Enable aim to create 1,200 employment, traineeship and skills upgrading opportunities.

 Three new programmes will support 150 opportunities for a start.
 They are Place-and-Train programmes, Attach-and-Train programmes and Skills Development Programmes.